International Workers Order: Factional war in the Arbeter Ring (1920s)

-The International Workers Order began as the byproduct of a split of The Workmen's Circle (Der Arbeter Ring, now called The Workers Circle), a Jewish mutual benefit society of social democratic coloration.
+The International Workers Order (IWO) began as the byproduct of a split of The Workmen's Circle (Der Arbeter Ring, now called The Workers Circle), a Jewish mutual benefit society formed to a great degree by Yiddish-speaking immgrants from Eastern and Central Europe, of social democratic coloration.
 Principal functions of the Workmen's Circle included the provision of unemployment insurance, medical insurance, and life insurance for its members, as well as providing a setting for the discussion of social problems at its meetings.
 During the factionally charged political climate of the American Left in the 1920s, a parallel Communist fraternal benefit society emerged—the IWO.

 The origins of the split that established the IWO date back to 1922.
 In February of that year, a nominating conference of the Arbeter Ring was held, at which a new Executive Committee was to be nominated.
 Nearly 200 delegates attended this conference, which was dominated by adherents of the Socialist Party of America (SPA), who prevented adherents of the Communist movement from gaining a single seat on the Credentials Committee.
 A spontaneous walkout of Left Wing delegates resulted.

-In May 1922 the Workmen's Circle held its 22nd Convention at Toronto.
+In May 1922, the Workmen's Circle held its 22nd Convention at Toronto.
 This gathering was attended by 26 Left Wing delegates out of a total of 138.
-These two fractions battled over two resolutions of the Executive Committee: one against Soviet Russia for its judicial action against the Socialist Revolutionaries and other political opponents of the regime, and a second directed against the Workers Party of America and its Yiddish language organ, the Morgen Freiheit (Morning Freedom).
+These two fractions battled over two resolutions of the executive committee: one against Soviet Russia for its judicial action against the Socialist Revolutionaries and other political opponents of the regime, and a second directed against the Workers Party of America and its Yiddish language organ, the Morgen Freiheit (Morning Freedom).
 While the SPA-influenced delegates held the day, a "Protest Convention" quickly organized in response to the resolutions of the 22nd Convention.
 This was held on June 2, 1922, and attended by 338 delegates, representing 235 branches of the organization from 23 states.